 - If there is joint instability and a tender mass palpable, there may be a Stener lesion present.
-This is when the proximal end of the UCL is trapped outside the adductor aponeurosis of the thumb.
+In this condition, the proximal end of the UCL is trapped outside the adductor aponeurosis of the thumb.
 Surgery by a hand surgeon is required.

 - If there is just incomplete ligamental injury and the joint is stable, treatment can be immobilisation in a thumb spica splint for 4-6 weeks.
 Otherwise, surgical repair is usually indicated.

 - Complications include osteoarthritis of the MCP joint.
-However, correct and prompt treatment carries a good prognosis with regards to return to normal function.
+However, correct, prompt treatment carries a good prognosis with regards to return to normal function.

 Complications of traumatic thumb injuries